harmonizedMachines/canny-capybaras-collab-code-contest/README.md

 ![](/images/executed_tui.png)
 ![](/images/ASCII_image_tui.png)

+## Theme Interpretation (Think Inside the Box)
+Our interpretation of the theme was that "thinking inside the box" should imply that it does not require broad thinking.
+For example, something that is simple to understand, execute, and obtain the results of.
+We decided to go for a basic TUI style which is self-contained in a single menu (a box if you will).
+We also chose xkcd to scrape out of all websites because of [this comic titled "AI-Box Experiment"](https://xkcd.com/1450/).

 ## Other

 Some [xkcd](https://xkcd.com) comics are `build-yourself`, so some if the information to be scraped will not be availible, but your output will indicate on whether it is a `build-yourself` comic